hds/hegdenu.net/content/posts/understanding-async-await-4.md

 This will avoid stuck tasks.

-It also avoids a reference loop.
+It also avoids a nasty reference loop.

 Wait.